 Spice Temple’s waste-busting fried rice

-At the end of a busy working week, sometimes the last thing you’re motivated to do when you get home on a Friday evening is head into the kitchen to rustle up a tasty, nourishing meal for the family.
+At the end of a busy working week, sometimes the last thing you’re motivated to do when you get home on a Friday evening is head into the kitchen.
+Who has the energy to rustle up a tasty, nourishing meal for the family after a hard week at work?
 At our house, Friday nights have long been a home delivery, takeaway, eat out or cheese on toast kind of affair.
-And when the next week’s groceries are stacked into the fridge over the weekend, most of what’s left over from the previous week gets tossed into the bin or compost.
+And when the next week’s groceries are stacked into the fridge over the weekend, most of what’s leftover from the previous week often gets tossed into the bin or compost.

 Since launching Eativity and meeting with so many motivated waste warriors, I’ve become far more conscious about making efforts to minimise my food waste.
 But there are still days when I lack inspiration when it comes to turning leftovers into something appealing.